-Single Sign-On (SSO) is a service which allows a user to log into one application or network domain, and then be logged in automatically to other associated applications or domains.
+SSO, or Single Sign-On, is a service which allows a user to log into one application or network domain, and then be logged in automatically to other associated applications or domains.
 The user therefore only needs one set of identity-verifying credentials (e.g. username/password) to access multiple services and applications.

 For example, an energy company could use SSO to enable customers to use just one identity for simplified login to all of its digital services – account settings, electricity reporting, gas usage, payment history etc.

-Let’s look at some FAQs around Single Sign-On – the benefits, levels of security and set-up.
+Let’s look at some FAQs around SSO – the benefits, levels of security and set-up.

 User experience (UX)

-Enhanced UX is perhaps the most obvious benefit of SSO.
+Enhanced UX is perhaps the most obvious benefit of Single Sign-On.
 Repeat logins are cumbersome and annoying, so removing this necessity is a big advantage.
 As customers increasingly demand a good digital experience, poor UX will lead to loss of business.

 Reduced admin time and costs

-Furthermore, simplifying internal creation and deactivation of access credentials – for example, partner contracts beginning and ending within a B2B service – also saves time.
+Furthermore, simplifying internal creation and deactivation of access credentials – for example, when partner contracts begin/end within a B2B service – also saves time.

 As we all know, time equals money.
 SSO saves time, and therefore saves your business money.